sclaussen/ant-walk/README.md

 This is the solution to a MOEMS "M" middle school math problem.
 Here's the problem:

-An Ant begins at point B below (the beginning) and must walk up the ladder to point E (the end) by traversing the vertical and/or horizontal lines.
+In the diagram below, an ant begins at point B (the beginning) and must walk up the ladder to point E (the end) by traversing the vertical and/or horizontal lines.
 The ant can go up or across, but not down, nor can it retrace its steps.
 How many different ways can the ant ascend the ladder?

 ```
 11--E--12